-This is why we propose to revisit the issue once again, but this time using a numerical scheme which has both high precision and accurate no-slip boundary conditions.
+Following the findings of Sutherland et al. (2013), we decided to revisit the issue once again, but this time using a numerical scheme which has both high precision and accurate no-slip boundary conditions.
 For this, we have turned to compact finite differences with an ad hoc irregular grid in the wall-normal direction, and Fourier coefficients in the wall-parallel direction.
 Combining ideas developed in the last decade by many authors, we propose a heuristic scenario for detachment, based on an instability mechanism of the Tollmien-Schlichting type, which also explains the new vorticity scaling $O(Re^1)$ and the occurrence of dissipation.
 We then check that all these processes are actually occurring in our numerical solution of the dipole-wall initial value problem.
-For this, adopting a methodology similar to the one employed by Cassel (2000), we proceed by direct comparison of the NS solution and of the corresponding Prandtl approximation.
+For this, adopting a methodology similar to the one employed by Cassel (2000), we directly compare the NS solution and the corresponding Prandtl approximation which we also compute.

-In the first section, we introduce the flow configuration and the corresponding NS and Prandtl models.
+In the next section (§ 2), we introduce the flow configuration and the corresponding NS and Prandtl models.
 Although these models are classical, we present specific reformulations which were chosen in order to facilitate both numerical efficiency and theoretical interpretation.
 Then we use the model to predict the appearance of an instability and understand its characteristics.
-In the second section, we introduce the model discretizations which we have used for our numerical computations.
-In the third section we describe the numerical results.
-Finally, we analyze the numerical results in the light of our preceding theoretical developments and we draw the necessary conclusions.
+In § 3, we introduce the model discretizations which we have used for our numerical computations.
+In § 4 we describe the numerical results.
+Finally, in § 5 we analyse the numerical results in the light of our preceding theoretical developments and we draw the necessary conclusions.